lgibelli/singularity-docs/index.rst

     $ export SINGULARITY_BINDPATH="/opt,/data:/mnt"
     $ singularity shell /tmp/Centos7-ompi.img

-Using the environment variable , you can bind directories even when you are running your container as an executable file with a runscript.
-If you bind many directories into your Singularity containers and they don’t change, you could even benefit by setting this variable in your file.
+Using the environment variable ``$SINGULARITY_BINDPATH``, you can bind directories even when you are running your container as an executable file with a runscript.
+If you bind many directories into your Singularity containers and they don’t change, you could even benefit by setting this variable in your ``.bashrc`` file.

 Binding with Overlay